LTSCommerce/fr-inventory/README.md

 You can then access PHPMyAdmin on [http://localhost:8081] and you should see the database created and populated with seed data.

+## ./run Script

+Everything is being done in containers.

+To make this easier, commands have been coded into the [./run](./run) script.
+If you run it without arguments you can see the help

 ### Run Development Server
 To get the system running in development mode, use this command: